jayantasamaddar/quick-reference/mongoose/README.md

 });
 ```
 > **Note:**
-> - Arrow functions can be used only when `this` references are not made and do not need to be returned.
+> - Arrow functions can be used only when `this` references are not made and do not need to be returned with the return keyboard (it is implied as long as there are no variable declarations that require multiple statements).

 ------------------------------------------------------------------------------------------------------